Diff-Oracle: Deciphering Oracle Bone Scripts with Controllable Diffusion Model: Experiments

-In the generation experiments, we set the image size as $256\times 256$ and adopt the AdamW optimizer in two-stage training for Oracle-241 and OBC306. $s_1=2$ and $s_2=5$ for Oracle-241, $s_1=2$ and $s_2=1$ for OBC306.
-Relevant ablation studies can be seen in Section~\ref{sup:scales} of supplementary materials.
-In the recognition experiments, we adopt ViT-Base pre-trained on ImageNet as the recognition model followed by a norm classifier, which is the baseline model in~\cite{li2023towards}.
-More details can be seen in Section~\ref{sup:implementation} of the supplementary materials.
+In the generation experiments, we set the image size $256\times 256$ and adopt the AdamW optimizer in two-stage training for Oracle-241 and OBC306. $s_1=2$ and $s_2=5$ for Oracle-241, $s_1=2$ and $s_2=1$ for OBC306.
+Relevant ablation studies can be seen in Supplementary Section~\ref{scaling_factor}.
+In the recognition experiments, image size is also $256\times 256$.
+SGD optimizer is adopted with momentum 0.9 and weight decay 1e-4.
+More details are described in Supplementary Section~\ref{implementation}.

-\subsection{Evaluation Metrics}
+\subsubsection{Evaluation Metrics}

-\textbf{Generation Metrics.} To quantitatively compare our Diff-Oracle with other generative methods, we adopt two widely-used metrics in the image generation task, i.e., FID~\cite{fid} and LPIPS~\cite{lpips}.
-For LPIPS, we generate 100 instances for each class and calculate the LPIPS distance between pairs of samples, then get the class average as the final LPIPS score.

-\textbf{Recognition Metrics.} Following the setting in AGTGAN~\cite{huang2022acm}, for the large-scale OBC306 dataset, we supplement minority classes with generated data to an average number of samples, which is 453 in this paper.
+For generation, to quantitatively compare Diff-Oracle with other generative methods, we adopt two widely-used metrics in the image generation task, i.e., FID~\cite{fid} and LPIPS~\cite{lpips}.
+We generate 100 instances for each class and calculate the LPIPS distance between pairs of samples, then get the class average as the final LPIPS score.
+For recognition, following the setting in AGTGAN~\cite{huang2022acm}, for the large-scale OBC306 dataset, we supplement minority classes with generated data to an average number of samples, which is 805 in this paper.
 For the relatively small Oracle-241 dataset, we supplement each class with generated data to 520 samples.
-We conduct an ablation study on the number of generated data for Oracle-241 described in Section~\ref{sup:number_gen} of supplementary materials.
-Following the work~\cite{li2023towards}, we adopt both total and average class accuracy to evaluate the long-tailed oracle recognition in the test data, which are defined by
+We conduct an ablation study on the number of generated data for Oracle-241 described in Supplementary Section~\ref{number_generated}.
+As shown in Fig.~\ref{fig:obc_dis}, the test sets of oracle datasets are imbalanced.
+Therefore, for a fair comparison, we adopt both total and average class accuracy to evaluate the oracle recognition performance following the work~\cite{li2023towards}, which are defined by

 Here, $N$ represents the number of test images, $C$ represents the number of classes, $r_i$ denotes the number of correctly classified test images of class $i$, and $n_i$ denotes the total number of test images of class $i$.
+Following AGTGAN~\cite{huang2022acm}, we also report the total accuracy for zero-shot classes (no training scanned data) in OBC306.